 The acute stroke service is a specialist service that assesses and treats patients who are admitted to the hospital with stroke.

-When patients are brought into the Emergency Department, they are first assessed by the healthcare team there.
-If your healthcare team is concerned about a possible stroke, they will contact the acute stroke team for a specialist assessment.
-In the meantime, the staff in the Emergency Department will continue to care for you.
+If you are brought into the Emergency Department you are assessed there.
+If the emergency department team is concerned about a possible stroke, they will contact the acute stroke team for a specialist assessment.

-The acute stroke team will aim to see you within four hours.
-They will assess you and arrange any necessary tests to help confirm if you have had a stroke and what the best course of treatment is.
+The acute stroke team will assess you and arrange any necessary tests to help confirm if you have had a stroke and what the best course of treatment is.

 This specialist stroke team includes:

 We specialise in providing acute services – this means the particular kind of care you need in the early stages after your stroke.
 Once you are medically stable, we will work with you to begin planning your care at home or in another setting, whichever is best for your recovery.

 We work closely with other hospitals and units that offer continuing care for stroke patients.

 This is a specialist stroke rehabilitation unit located in St Mary’s Hospital in the Phoenix Park.

 Some of our patients go on to the stroke rehabilitation unit or to the Maples unit, which provides rehabilitation for patients under 65 years of age.